Originate/exosphere/tutorial/part_2/part_2a/06_communication_format.md

 1. Our backend responds to __activities__ from its users.
   Activities are network calls
-  coming in from the internet
-  to one of the services exposed to the public, like our web or API server.
+  coming in from the internet resources to one of the services exposed to the public, like our web or API server.
   Examples for activities are